Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Conclusion

 \section{Conclusion}

 In this paper, we investigate the semantic misalignment problem in R-VOS task.
-A pipeline jointly models the referring segmentation and text reconstruction problem, equipped with a relational cycle consistency constraint, is introduced to discriminate and enhance the semantic consensus between visual and textual modalities.
-To evaluate the model robustness, we extend the R-VOS task to accept unpaired inputs and collect a corresponding $\mathrm{R}^2$-Youtube-VOS dataset.
+A pipeline jointly models the referring segmentation and text reconstruction problem, equipped with a structural cycle consistency constraint, is introduced to discriminate and enhance the semantic consensus between visual and textual modalities.
+For model robustness evaluation, we extend the R-VOS task to accept unpaired inputs and collect a corresponding $\mathrm{R}^2$-Youtube-VOS dataset.
 We observe a severe false-alarm problem suffered from previous methods on $\mathrm{R}^2$-Youtube-VOS while ours accurately discriminates unpaired inputs and segments high-quality masks for paired inputs.
-Our method achieves state-of-the-art performance on Ref-DAVIS17, Ref-Youtube-VOS, and $\mathrm{R}^2$-VOS dataset.
-We believe that, with unpaired inputs, $\mathrm{R}^2$-VOS is a more general setting of referring video segmentation, which can shed light on a new direction to investigate the robustness of referring segmentation.
+Our method achieves state-of-the-art performance on R-VOS benchmarks and \rrytbvos~dataset.
+We believe that, with unpaired inputs, \rrvos{} is a more general setting, which can shed light on a new direction to investigate the robustness of referring segmentation.